helgeingvart/phenotypeTrajectories/STraTS SPKI Git/README.md

 The code is written for the data of 16 months of vital sign recordings obtained from the Nordland Hospital Trust (NHT).
 This data is not openly available, physionet2012 (open access) can be used with some modifications.

 How to use:
-Run the scripts in the following order
+Run the scripts in the following order from the STraTS folder.
 * dataset_scrubb_analysis.ipynb
     * Scrubbing the data, removing patients with short/long stays, duplicates, etc.
 * preprocess_bodo.ipynb (preprocess_physionet2012.py)
     * Rewrite the data to triplet form
-* strats_notebook.ipynb
+* STraTS_encoder.ipynb
     * Train the STraTS encoder
 * clustering_STraTS_encoder.ipynb
     * Cluster the output from the STraTS encoder

-Make sure that the name convention is followed between the scripts.
+Make sure that the name-convention/config-values is followed between the scripts.

 Good luck!
 (You might need it.)